U.S. judge in Flynn case retires, joining wave of jurists allowing Biden to name successors

 ‘I’m not hiding my disgust, my disdain’: Veteran judge upends hopes of Trump allies as he spotlights Flynn’s misdeeds

 Flynn’s attorneys postponed sentencing.
-But the former three-star Army general fired them, recanted his plea, and flipped his case into a crusade for Trump loyalists who castigated Sullivan as the embodiment of a “deep state” cabal that they claimed entrapped Flynn to “get Trump.”
+But the former three-star Army general fired them, recanted his plea and flipped his case into a crusade for Trump loyalists who castigated Sullivan as the embodiment of a “deep state” cabal that they claimed entrapped Flynn to “get Trump.”

-Alan Morrison, a George Washington University Law professor who has practiced before Sullivan, called him fiercely independent, and noted his refusal to automatically accede to the Trump Justice Department’s request last May to drop Flynn’s prosecution.
+Alan Morrison, a George Washington University law professor who has practiced before Sullivan, called him fiercely independent, and noted his refusal to automatically accede to the Trump Justice Department’s request last May to drop Flynn’s prosecution.
 Sullivan’s decision raised unsettled and novel legal questions.

-One respected critic, former federal appeals judge J. Michael Luttig, agreed that courts were not “a rubber stamp” and had authority to decide if dismissal of the case was in the public interest, but publicly called for Sullivan’s removal from the case because he went further to invite outside parties’ opinions.
+One respected critic, former federal appeals judge J. Michael Luttig, agreed that courts were not “a rubber stamp” and had the authority to decide if dismissal of the case was in the public interest, but publicly called for Sullivan’s removal from the case because he went further to invite outside parties’ opinions.

 Sullivan held firm, and the U.S. Circuit Court of Appeals for the D.C.
 Circuit rejected claims about his impartiality and allowed Sullivan to go forward.